Boundless-Zone/7g-nginx-rules/README.md

 To contribute rules to the repository, follow these steps:

 1. Fork this repo.
 2. Create a folder for the tool.
 If the rule is for a WordPress plugin, use the plugin's slug for the folder name.
+Find a suitable descriptive slug if it's something else.
 3. Add your rules to the folder.
-4. We recommend adding a Markdown file named after the rule to your folder for credit and to document the rule.
+4. Add a Markdown file named README.md to the exception folder to document the rule and for credit.
 5. Send a pull request.

 Check out the existing examples for the recommended file and folder structure.